 - 2 tablespoon of finely chopped parsley

-- 2 tablespoon of finely chipped fresh basil
+- 2 tablespoon of finely chopped fresh basil

 - 1 tablespoon kosher salt